brody-dowling/chatterbox-streaming/README.md

 - Easy voice conversion script

 ## LoRA Fine-Tuning
-To fine-tune Chatterbox all you need are some wav audio files with the speaker voice you want to train, just the raw wavs.
+To fine-tune Chatterbox, all you need are some WAV audio files with the speaker voice you want to train, just the raw WAVs.
 Place them in the `audio_data` folder and run `lora.py`.
-You can configure the exact training params such as batch size, number of epochs and learning rate by modifying the values at the top of `lora.py`.
-You will need a CUDA gpu with at least 18gb of vram depending on your dataset size and training params.
-You can monitor the training metrics via the dynamic png created called `training_metrics.png`.
+You can configure the exact training parameters, such as batch size, number of epochs, and learning rate, by modifying the values at the top of `lora.py`.
+You will need a CUDA GPU with at least 18 GB of VRAM, depending on your dataset size and training parameters.
+You can monitor the training metrics via the dynamic PNG called `training_metrics.png`.
 This contains various graphs to help you track the training progress.
-Checkpoints and merged model will be saved to the a folder named `checkpoints_dir`.
-If you want to try a checkpoint you can use the `loadandmergecheckpoint.py` (make sure to set the same R and Alpha values as you used in the training).
-If you are using the TTS evaluation framework, once you have the path local path to your merged model assign it to `tuned_model_path` in `config.toml`.
+Checkpoints and the merged model will be saved to a folder named `checkpoints_dir`.
+If you want to try a checkpoint, you can use the `loadandmergecheckpoint.py` (make sure to set the same R and Alpha values as you used in the training).
+If you are using the TTS evaluation framework, once you have the local path to your merged model, assign it to `tuned_model_path` in `config.toml`.

+## Streaming Parameters
+The Chatterbox model provides zero-shot voice cloning, allowing you to mimic any voice using a short audio sample.
+To provide an audio sample for Chatterbox to use, place your file in the `inputs/audio_pompts` directory and set Chatterbox's `audio_prompt` parameter to the file name.
+You can also control various aspects of the generated speech through the following parameters:
+- `exaggeration`: Emotion intensity control
+  - Range: 0.0-1.0
+  - Suggested Value: 0.5
+- `cfg_weight`: Classifier-free guidance weight
+  - Range: 0.0-1.0
+  - Suggested Value: 0.3
+- `chunk_size`: Number of speech tokens per chunk.
+Increased chunk_size will greatly improve quality, but leads to a significant increase in latency.
+  - Suggested Value: 25
+- `fade_duration`: Number of samples over which to apply equal part cross-fading
+  - Suggested Value: 256
+- `temperature`: Sampling randomness
+  - Range: 0.1-0.9
+  - Suggested Value: 0.1
-## Streaming Parameter Tips
+### Streaming Parameter Tips
 - **General Use (TTS and Voice Agents):**
   - Ensure that the reference clip matches the specified language tag.
 Otherwise, language transfer outputs may inherit the accent of the reference clip’s language.
 To mitigate this, set `cfg_weight` to `0`.
   - The default settings (`exaggeration=0.5`, `cfg_weight=0.5`) work well for most prompts across all languages.